-Man City held by Palace as Arsenal, Spurs drop points
+Man City held by Palace as EPL’s big teams drop points

 Pedro Neto got Wolves going with a goal in the 53rd before Raul Jimenez powered the team to victory with two goals, the first of those from the penalty spot after a long VAR wait.

 Teemu Pukki’s penalty gave last-place Norwich some hope of avoiding the drop in a 1-0 win over fellow relegation contender Bournemouth.

 Both teams finished the game with 10 men after receiving a red card apiece.
+The match witnessed the Premier League’s first pitchside VAR review when referee Paul Tierney, who had already sent off Bournemouth’s Steve Cook for handball in the first half, consulted his monitor in the second before changing Ben Godfrey’s yellow card to a red.

-Jack Grealish scored to rescue a 1-1 draw for Aston Villa at Brighton, while West Ham and Everton also drew 1-1.
+Jack Grealish scored to rescue a 1-1 draw for Aston Villa at Brighton.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports